Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

-Being able to undo your past actions is an excellent feature to have access to, especially when creating complex page layouts.
+Being able to undo your past actions is an excellent feature, and is especially useful when creating complex page layouts.

-Thrive Content Builder is ideal for creating your own custom page designs.
-However, to help you get started you can easily choose from a vast selection of templates and import them into your content.
+Thrive Content Builder is ideal for creating your own custom page designs, but, to help you get started, you can also choose from a vast selection of templates and import them into your content.
 Although there are many designs, you can quickly filter them according to certain criteria.

 Once you’ve loaded a template, you can begin editing it through the Thrive Content Builder user interface.
 As you move the cursor around the page, the editable regions are identified with a set of icons.

-As Thrive Content Builder is a drag-and-drop, inline editing tool, simply clicking on a text area allows you to start typing to enter your content.
+As Thrive Content Builder is a drag-and-drop inline editing tool, simply clicking on a text area allows you to start typing in your content.